 Elise Gold, Maya’s mom and the Board Treasurer, retired in 2019 as the Executive Director of Jewish Family Service of Orange County and serves as the Treasurer of the Board of the Maya Gold Foundation.
 Elise is an Adjunct Professor at SUNY New Paltz and a therapist with Wellness Embodied in New Paltz.
-She holds a Masters of Social Work, is a Licensed Creative Arts Therapist, a Certified Psychodramatist, and brings over 30 years of experience in human services to our organization.
+She holds a Masters of Social Work, is a Licensed Creative Arts Therapist, a Licensed Clinical Social Worker, a Certified Psychodramatist, and brings over 30 years of experience in human services to our organization.
 She has been active in the areas of social justice and human rights for many years, and is a co-founder of the Maya Gold Foundation.

-Jesse Sarubbi joined the Board of the Maya Gold Foundation in 2018 and is Chair of the Community Programs Committee.
-Jesse has worked in health and human services for over 25 years, with many of those dedicated to serving youth and adolescents.
-She is currently Vice President of Practice Transformation and Care Management at Cornerstone Family Healthcare, where she is able to advance healthcare improvement, impact the social determinants of health and decrease health disparity in a community healthcare setting.
-Jesse is a Licensed Master of Social Work and also has a Master’s Degree in Social Policy with a focus on Health Promotion.
-In her free time, Jesse most enjoys running and hiking in the mountains with loved ones, and animal rescue.
+Jesse Sarubbi joined the Board of the Maya Gold Foundation in 2018 and is an active member on a number of Foundation committees.
+She has a long history working in health and human services, and significant experience serving youth and adolescents.
+Jesse is currently Chief Program Officer at Family Services, Inc., where she is a part of efforts to build stronger and safer communities for people of all ages and backgrounds.
+Jesse is a Licensed Master of Social Work and also has a Master’s Degree in Social Policy.
+In her free time, she enjoys running and hiking in the mountains with loved ones, and animal rescue.

 Nicolas Swerdloff, Vice President, is a Managing Partner of the New York office of the law firm of Hughes Hubbard & Reed LLP and a member of the firm’s Executive Committee.
 He started with the firm in 1983, and is admitted to the bars of the States of New York and Florida as well as to the bars of multiple federal courts, including the United States Courts of Appeals for the Second and Eleventh Circuits, and the United States District Courts for the Southern and Middle Districts of Florida, and the Southern and Eastern Districts of New York.
 His practice focuses on complex litigation and arbitration, both international and domestic, involving financial services, securities, professional liability and foreign sovereign disputes.